-Planning a trip with your best furry friend?
+Looking for the best places to travel with your dog?
+Missouri is the place for you.
 The best way to ensure you’re going to have a fun-filled adventure is to prepare in advance.
 The prep work you do before you embark on your journey will pay off in a big way.
-Here are some helpful tips to make a road trip with your dog as smooth as possible.
+Here are some helpful tips to make a road trip with your best furry friend as smooth as possible.

 Update dog tags and microchips.
 New environments can make a dog want to roam around and explore.
 Hey, there are plenty of rocks they’ve never sniffed before!
 If the worst happens and your pet gets away, updated tags and microchips can help you find them.

 Practice riding in the car.
 If your dog isn’t entirely comfortable riding in a vehicle, it’s a good idea to help them adjust before you take off on your vacation.
 Start with a short trip and build up to longer distances.

 Cover your seats.
 Muddy paws and nails can do a number on your car’s upholstery.
 Using a cover will protect your seats from wear and tear.
 Investing in a hammock-style cover will not only keep your seats clean, but it can also keep your dog safe.

 Book accommodations in advance.
 The last thing you want to do after a long day of travel is hop from one hotel to the next looking for dog-friendly place to spend the night.
 Also, many campgrounds fill up quickly during peak times of the year, so don’t forget to reserve a spot well before you head out.

 Bring vaccination records.
 If you plan to stop at a dog park or dog-friendly venue, many require up-to-date pet vaccination records for entry.